 And holding and grasping items.

 A brain injury in an infant is usually obvious.
 Physical evidence is often noticeable, but this is not always the case.
 However, most parents will notice one or more of the following symptoms:

 And difficulty sleeping in a lying down position.

-If your infant suffered a birth injury due to a medical professional’s negligence, contact the Bowling Law Firm.
+If your infant suffered a birth injury due to a medical professional’s negligence, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a New Orleans birth injury lawyer who can assess your case and fight aggressively for the maximum compensation.
 Schedule a consultation today by calling (504) 586-5200.